-Figure 3: Gender identity of the respondents of the LGBT questionnaire their job, their level of education, the language(s) they speak at home (in order to identify their origin) and the religious community to which they belong.
+Figure 3: Gender identity of the respondents of the LGBT questionnaire respondents will have an influence on their experience and attitude towards LGBT issues.
+Therefore, different questions of the first part of the questionnaire regarded their job, their level of education, the language(s) they speak at home (in order to identify their origin) and the religious community to which they belong.